celluloid/reel/README.md

 Ruby API
 --------

-*NOTE: these examples are for the Reel 0.4.0.pre2 API*

 Reel aims to provide a "bare metal" API that other frameworks (such as Rack and Webmachine) can leverage.
 This API can also be nice in performance critical applications.